 Phi Theta Kappa International Honor Society, founded in 1918, is the internationally recognized honor society for two-year colleges.
 Alpha Psi Epsilon, the Hawai'i CC chapter was chartered in April 1993.
 The purpose of the honor society is to recognize academic excellence of college students, and to provide opportunities for students to grow as scholars and leaders.
-PhiTheta Kappa is built on four hallmarks: scholarship, leadership, service, and fellowship.
+Phi Theta Kappa is built on four hallmarks: scholarship, leadership, service, and fellowship.

-To be invited for membership, students must have earned at least a 3.5 cumulative GPA and 12 credits that may be applied to an associate degree.
+To be invited for membership, students must have earned at least a 3.5 cumulative GPA and 12 credits that may be applied to an associate degree or certificate.
 New members are inducted each semester based on their academic status at the end of the previous semester.
 To remain in good standing, members must maintain a minimum 3.0 cumulative GPA.
-Membership is open to students at both the Hilo and Pālamanui campuses and distance learners whose home institution is Hawai'i CC.
+Membership is open to eligible students and distance learners whose home institution is Hawai'i CC.